Desperate Tuchel has eight days to save his PSG job | Goal.com

 Never the most industrious of characters in a defensive sense, PSG are ready and willing to go shorthanded at the back to allow the 28-year-old the luxury of focusing on his offensive game.

 That Neymar is “necessary” for PSG does not only reflect on his individual quality, though.
-It shines a light on both PSG’s failed summer transfer window and the one-dimensional nature of their side, which leans on both the Brazilian and superstar sidekick Kylian Mbappe in attack.
+It shines a light on both PSG’s failed summer transfer window and the one-dimensional nature of their side, which leans on both the former Barcelona forward and superstar sidekick Kylian Mbappe in attack.

 Indeed, the club’s Champions League struggles can be traced back directly to this pair, who have not found the net on a single occasion in the competition this season.